Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Season Stats

-- He has tacked on 198 rushing yards on 54 carries (plus one touchdown), averaging 12.4 yards per game.
+- He has tacked on 198 rushing yards on 54 carries with one touchdown, averaging 12.4 yards per game.

-- The Colts have thrown the ball in 50.6% of their plays from scrimmage this year while running the ball 49.4% of the time.
-This offensive attack ranks seventh in the NFL in points scored.

-- Wentz has thrown 63 passes in the red zone this season, 37.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Jaguars.